 Think of it like triage.
-Some tasks are essential, some important, others 'nice-to-haves' you can safely leave until later.
-Some people create an overview with a week's activities in it, some prefer a detailed daily list.
+Some tasks are essential, some important, and others ‘nice-to-haves’ you can safely leave until later.
+Some people create an overview of a week’s activities in it, some prefer a detailed daily list.

-A list lets you instantly prioritise and re-prioritise tasks on a visual basis so you know where you stand at any particular point and can adjust things according, making your priorities clear.
+A list lets you instantly prioritise and re-prioritise tasks on a visual basis so you know where you stand at any particular point and can adjust things according to, making your priorities clear.

-Then there's focus.
+Then there’s the focus.
 Now you know exactly what has to be tackled first, focus on it.
-It's tempting to check emails, but leave them to a specific time of day instead of interrupting yourself to deal with them as they come in.
+It’s tempting to check emails but leave them to a specific time of day instead of interrupting yourself to deal with them as they come in.